testgithubj/MICROSERVICES-PROJECT-OSTAD/README.md

 # URL Shortener - Microservice Architecture Demo

-A microservice-based URL shortener demonstrating proper service separation with three independent services: Go for high-performance redirects, Python for analytics and dashboard, and Node.js for URL metadata enrichment.
+A production-ready microservice-based URL shortener demonstrating proper service separation with four independent services: Go for high-performance redirects, Python for analytics and dashboard, Node.js for URL metadata enrichment, and Redis for event-driven communication and caching.

 ## Architecture